 The Ancel Keys Starvation Experiment documented in “The Biology of Human Starvation” http://en.wikipedia.org/wiki/Minnesota_Starvation_Experiment and a

 NOW FOR SOME GOOD NEWS

 Most, if not all of the side effects of under-eating disappear when you feed your body with sufficient calories and nutrients and believe me this can be done without getting fat or gaining weight.

 In fact, many bulimics actually lose weight when they replace bingeing and purging with healthy patterns of eating.

 “People who feed themselves regularly and reliably with foods they like, have better health indicators, lower body weights, and do better emotionally and socially” Ellyn Satter MS, RD, LCSW, BCD

-For some people this is relatively easy but for the majority of people suffering from bulimia, normalising eating can be difficult because of underlying fears and beliefs.
-This is even more challenging if you’ve had bulimia for sometime due to the habitual nature of the behavior and unconscious programming to binge under certain emotional conditions.
+For some people, this is relatively easy but for the majority of people struggling with bulimia, normalizing eating can be difficult because of underlying fears and beliefs.
+This is even more challenging if you’ve had bulimia for some time due to the habitual nature of the behavior and unconscious programming to binge under certain emotional conditions.

 If you’d like some help please email me at Julie@BulimiaFree.com.